Self Help CBT Course

 Written by an Expert Psychologist

-The entire 10 module course has been written by Paul Lee, managing director of Tranceform Ltd. and a Masters level Psychologist with over 30 years experience within the field of human development and applied psychology.
+The entire 10 module course has been written by Paul Lee, the senior partner at Tranceform Psychology and a Masters level Psychologist with over 30 years experience within the field of human development and applied psychology.

-What makes this form of CBT so effective is a combination of the latest research and understandings associated with Self-Determination Theory, Social Psychological Theory and Social Constructionism, particular in regard to the social construction of mental health problems.
+What makes this course of self help CBT so effective is a combination of the latest research and understandings associated with Self-Determination Theory, Social Psychological Theory and Social Constructionism, particular in regard to the social construction of mental health problems.

 What Does the Course Cover?